theimpossibleastronaut/rmwrs/README.md

 ## Current state

-oxi-rmw is in a very early development state and may change rapidly.
+rmwrs is in a very early development state and may change rapidly.
 Presently files can be removed to a WASTE directory but there's no `restore` feature.